Email FacebookTwitterMenu burgerClose thin

 A complex trust is in some ways the opposite of a simple trust, though it still isn’t managed by the beneficiaries of the trust.
 Business profits and other funds may be distributed only in part to beneficiaries and may even be contributed to other organizations, such as charities.
 In order to maintain status as a complex trust, the trust needs to have at least some form of income.

-Pros and Cons of Business Trusts
+The Pros and Cons of Business Trusts

 How to Set Up a Business Trust

-If you’re interested in setting up a business trust, the first step is to talk to an attorney that can help.
+If you’re interested in setting up a business trust, the first step is to talk to an attorney who can help.
 As we state above, you’ll likely need to work with an attorney throughout the life of your business trust.
 Note that trust lawyers typically charge around $500 per hour and the outright cost to set up a business trust could be more than $5,000.

 Once the trust is up and operating, the hardest part is officially out of the way.
 While you may need to amend the trust down the road, you’ll have to detail some of the most important terms, such as the distribution schedules, trustees and beneficiaries.